Primus’ Les Claypool: “My daughter tells me I’m weird all the time”

 Instead, this reassuringly and dependably strange musician emerged into the public eye with his own band, Primus.
 During the trio’s first flush of success, their third album, 1993’s Pork Soda, cracked the U.S. top 10 despite being so ‘out there’ that it may as well have been recorded on Mars.
 As on record, in life their timing was perfect: emerging when the underground made its way to the mainstream, for a time at least, the only rule was that there were no rules.

-Now aged 55, Les Claypool remains the non-conformist’s non-conformist.
-As well as remaining in situ as the founding member of Primus, next month sees the release of South Of Reality, the second album from the subversive and hypnotic The Claypool Lennon Delirium, on which the bassist collaborates with Sean Lennon.
+Now aged 57, Les Claypool remains the non-conformist’s non-conformist.
+As well as remaining in situ as the founding member of Primus, he also co-helms The Claypool Lennon Delirium with Sean Lennon.
 It’s been a long and strange trip so far.
 And his is a tale quite unlike any other you’re likely to hear in rock folklore.

 Why the bass guitar?